Tees Valley

-Tees Valley is a combined authority area in North East England, around the lower River Tees.
-The area is not a geographical valley.
+Tees Valley is a strategic authority area in Northern England, around the lower River Tees.
+The area is not a geographical valley but could be considered to be based on the Tees flood plain.
 The combined authority covers five council areas: Darlington, Hartlepool, Middlesbrough, Redcar and Cleveland and Stockton-on-Tees: this includes areas in both County Durham and North Yorkshire counties.